By Atom | Aug 21, 2023, 2:37 PM

 If you are considering Oxford High School for your daughter’s secondary education, it’s a good idea to visit first to find out if the school is a good fit for your child.
 OHS holds several open events each year, providing you with the opportunity to meet with the head, senior staff and current pupils.
 Upcoming open events include Monday 16th January and Friday 3rd February 2023, with more events due to be released throughout the spring and summer terms.

 The formal admissions process for Oxford High School begins when you register your daughter.
-Early registration is recommended, and all applications for entry to Year 7 need to be submitted by October in Year 6 (the exact date for 2024 entry is yet to be confirmed).
+Early registration is recommended, and all applications for entry to Year 7 need to be submitted by October in Year 6.
+The registration deadline for entry in 2024 is Sunday 22nd October 2023.

 To register your daughter, you will need to complete the online application form and pay a non-refundable registration fee of £100 (or £150 for overseas applicants).
 If you receive income support, you can contact the admissions office to provide proof and ask for this fee to be waived.